vincent-uden/website/src/pages/blog/pcb_management.md

 Having a mapping from a physical grid of components to a digital database of their count seems useful but isn't enough to provide a satisfactory user experience.

 The most important part of the software isn't visible until the left panel is switch from **Part Search** to **BOM Search**.
 In BOM (*bill of materials*) mode, I can search for entire sets of parts belonging to circuits I've designed.
-These are of course imported straight from the `csv` export of [Altium](https://www.altium.com/) where I design them.
+These are of course imported straight from the `csv` export of [Altium Designer](https://www.altium.com/) where I design them.

 Opening a BOM shows the location of all components needed to assemble it and allows for batch stock management.
-This shows me which bins to place in the afforementioned rugged box to be brought to assembly.
+This shows me which bins to place in the aforementioned rugged box to be brought to assembly.

 ![A picture of an opened BOM](/src/assets/pcb_client.png)

 ## Future work

-While the software is currently perfectly useable, I should know since I use it frequently, there is still room for improvement.
+While the software is currently perfectly usable, I should know since I use it frequently, there is still room for improvement.
 Key features I'm looking to implement in the future are:

 - BOM export for bulk purchases at Digi-Key or Mouser
 - Settings for the grid, not everyone (or me in the future) is going to have a 7x7 grid layout